 Wabia Karugu

-In her free time, Wabia enjoys watching movies, reading African historical fiction, discovering new music, long walks, and going on adventures with her family and friends.
+In her free time, she enjoys jewellery making, reading African historical fiction, discovering new music, and spending time with family and friends.

 About Us